AhmedKamal1432/ClothesVirtualFitting/README.md

 ## Clothes Virtual fitting
-* This is Image Processing academic project thats help people in shopping .
+* This is Image Processing academic project that helps people in shopping .
-* implemented by c++ and openCV
+* Implemented using c++ and openCV
-* using face detection and pixel scanning
+* Uses face detection and pixel scanning

 ## Features
 ### In Release 1
-* fit a T-shirt on your body
+* Fit a T-shirt on your body
 * View your final picture with the new T-shirt

 ###How to use
 * install openCV in your machine (we recommend  linux based OS ) [use this link](https://github.com/AhmedKamal1432)
-* Clone our Reposatory
+* Clone our Repository
-* open your terminal and Change Directory To our folder
+* Open your terminal and Change Directory to our folder
-* build the project by this command:
+* Build the project by this command:

     ```
      g++ main.cpp -o exc.out `pkg-config opencv --cflags --libs`